jiangjianwen/laser_scan_matcher/README.md

 ## Thanks

-[1] A. Censi, "An ICP variant using a point-to-line metric" Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), 2008
+[1] A. Censi, "An ICP variant using a point-to-line metric," in IEEE International Conference on Robotics and Automation (ICRA), 2008.

 [2] https://github.com/ccny-ros-pkg/scan_tools